8 Day Travel Itinerary: Nova Scotia in Shoulder Season

 Day 5: Halifax and Peggy's Cove

-Next, we took the Lighthouse Route (Route 333 to Route 3) around Margaret’s Bay.
-It was a stunning seaside drive past fishing villages, delightful small towns, and million dollar properties.
+Next, drive the Lighthouse Route (Route 333 to Route 3) around Margaret’s Bay.
+This stunning seaside drive passes a series of fishing villages, delightful small towns, and million dollar properties.

 Day 6: Hiking at Kejimkujic Seaside National Park